isomerpages/govtech-corp/_careers/Students and Graduates/Geekout.md

 variant: markdown
 ---
 ### What is GeekOut and who is it for?
-<font color="red"> We are looking for Junior College and Polytechnic students who are ...
-(To describe the type of participants eligible, specify any skillsets/qualifications needed, and traits GovTech is looking for) </font>
+We are looking for Junior College and Polytechnic students who are ...
+(To describe the type of participants eligible, specify any skillsets/qualifications needed, and traits GovTech is looking for)

+---

 ### What you can expect from the bootcamp